How do we lead staff who are working from home?

 It’s possible that I may no longer see or meet individual colleagues for long periods of time and therefore I can no longer properly gauge how they are feeling.
 This can, of course, mean that I don’t pick up on crucial changes in time.
 Are my staff well?
 Have I observed changes that give me cause for concern?
 This is why I strongly recommend planning and living social interaction in a much more structured manner.
 Keep getting in touch and staying in touch.
 Here, too, your focus needs to be on those employees who need more support and guidance in their day-to-day work.

-Thanks to Allianz Deutschland AG for providing the above text.
+This article was provided by Allianz.
 For further articles please visit the Allianz career blog.